LJ-Luka/Data_Professional_Analysis/Data_Professionals_Survey_Analysis.md

 ---

-### 3. Management Pays—Technical Skills Don't Scale Linearly
+### 3. Management pays, technical skills don't scale linearly

 When drilling into salary by job title, a clear pattern emerges: **the highest earners hold leadership positions.**

-Managers and directors consistently out-earn individual contributors, regardless of technical specialty.
+Managers and directors consistently out earn individual contributors, regardless of technical specialty.
 This isn't surprising, but it's worth noting for practitioners planning their career trajectory.

-**What this means:** Technical depth is valuable early-career, but pivoting toward people management or strategic roles unlocks higher compensation ceilings.
+**What this means:** Technical depth is valuable in the early career stages, but pivoting toward people management or strategic roles unlocks higher compensation ceilings.

 ---

-### 4. Python Dominates—And It's Not Close
+### 4. Python dominates by a large margin

 **409 out of 612 professionals (67%)** named Python as their preferred programming language.